- 423,201 hits

 Myth 2: Neuroendocrine Tumours is a terminal condition

-Myth 3: Every NET patient has ‘carcinoid syndrome’
+Myth 4: All NET patients get ‘carcinoid syndrome’

 Not true.
 Steve Jobs had a Neuroendocrine Tumour of the Pancreas.
 Ditto for a few other famous names.
 Read more here.

 Not true.
 For some cancers or some sub-types of cancers, although it remains an option, chemotherapy is not particularly effective, e.g. some types of Neuroendocrine Cancer (NETs).
 In general, well differentiated NETs do not show a high degree of sensitivity to chemotherapy, some primary locations worse than others.
 However, many of the treatments for NET Cancer are somewhat harsh, have long-term consequences, and have no visible effects.
 NET patients are often said to “look well” but that doesn’t mean they are not struggling behind the scenes or under the surface.
 Read more here.
 P.S.
 Afinitor (Everolimus), Sutent (Sunitinib) are not chemo – Read more here.

 Not true.
 Simply, no cancer is good.
 Some are statistically worse than others in prognostic terms, that’s true…… but living with NETs is very often not a walk in the park.
 However, no one cancer is better to get than any other – they’re all bad.
 Read more here.

 Not true.
 Many NET Patients are correctly diagnosed early on in their investigation and in a reasonable time.
 This myth is perpetuated because of two things: firstly, on forums, the ratio of long-term misdiagnosis is high creating a false perception; and secondly, the method of capturing patient surveys is not extensive enough – again creating a false perception.
 In fact, the latest and largest database analysis from US indicates earlier diagnosis is improving, with more and more NETs being picked up at an early stage.
 Read more here.

 Not true.
 Somatostatin Analogues (e.g. Octreotide and Lanreotide) are not chemotherapy, they are hormone inhibiting drugs.
 They are more biotherapy As the drugs latch onto somatostatin receptors, they are more targeted than systemic.
 For the record, Everolimus (Afinitor) and Sunitinib (Sutent) are not chemotherapy either.
 Read more here.

 Not true.
 Many patients live a very long time and lead fairly normal lives with the right treatment and support.
 It’s difficult but I try not to use ‘I can’t’ too much.
 Read more here.